bigcspecv/bitburner-save-editor/llm-context.md

 ## Game Data Constants

-The editor includes hardcoded constants from Bitburner in `src/bitburner.types.ts`:
+The editor includes hardcoded constants from Bitburner in `src/bitburner/data/` (attached to the exported `Bitburner` namespace via `src/bitburner/index.ts` using `Object.assign`):

 - **`ALL_COMPANIES`** - All 38 companies in the game
 - **`ALL_JOB_TITLES`** - All 36 job positions